This post may contain affiliate links. Read our Affiliate Policy to learn more.

 Temple Grandin’s Squeeze Machine and Using Deep Touch Pressure

 Temple Grandin is a hero in the autism world.
-Her research, advocacy, and influence have shaped how we treat and talk about autism.
+Her research, advocacy, and influence have shaped how we treat and talk about autism and sensory issues.
 Sometimes forgotten though is the incredible impact of her inventions.
-Temple Grandin’s Squeeze Machine played a huge role in defining what we know about the benefits of deep pressure and compression for people with autismand sensory issues.
+Temple Grandin’s Squeeze Machine or, Hug Machine, played a huge role in defining what we know about the benefits of deep pressure and compression for people with autismand sensory issues.

 From an early age, Temple Grandin struggled with sensory sensitivity.
 Like a lot of our kiddos with autism, Grandin struggled with being touched.
 She had 9 out of the 15 symptoms on the Ayres Checklist for Tactile Defensiveness.